4d/go-mobile/docs/debug/from-your-iphone-and-xcode.md

 ---
-id: from-xcode
+id: from-your-iphone-and-xcode
-title: From Xcode
+title: From your iPhone and Xcode
 ---
+## Debug from Xcode
 If you have issues during the build process, you can open your generated project with Xcode selecting the **Open the product with Xcode** option from the **Project** Menu.

 ![Open the project with Xcode](img/open-project-Xcode.png)